ZahraaShehabeldin/Embedded-Project-2/README.md

 ## Milestones
 - Phase 1: Set on the Project Idea and design the Proposal.
-- Phase 2: Implement the system connections then test & tune the sensors with the MCU
+- Phase 2: Implement the system connections then test & tune the sensors with the MCU and start the booking system.
 - Final Phase: Fix the errors faced in implementation in phase 2.
 Also, work on the automatic gate using a DC motor and a sensor detecting the cars at entry.
 Finally, do a whole system testing and tuning and finalize the project.